 Implementation science: Taking the training intervention to scale

-Our training is the first rigorously tested, cost-effective and replicable clinic-based intervention to reduce unintended pregnancies.
-We are scaling up this intervention, and our efforts, combined with those of other organizations, will contribute to a nationwide reduction in unintended pregnancies.
-To date, our trainings have reached more than 4,500 health care providers serving more than 1.2 million women each year.
+Our training is the first rigorously tested, cost-effective, and replicable clinic-based intervention to improve provider contraceptive knowledge, skills, and counseling to help patients access the full range of contraceptive methods.
+We are scaling up this intervention, and our efforts, combined with those of other organizations, will contribute to a nationwide increase in contraceptive access.
+To date, our trainings have reached more than 6,700 health care providers serving more than 2.4 million contraceptive clients each year.

-The development of our clinic-based training intervention to improve contraceptive education and counseling and reduce unintended pregnancy was informed by prior research.
+The development of our clinic-based training intervention to improve contraceptive education and counseling was informed by prior research.
 We conducted a series of studies, including in-depth interviews and national probability surveys with contraceptive providers, to better understand current practices and opportunities for enhanced service delivery.

 Our research revealed large gaps between clinical practice and evidence-based guidelines for long-acting reversible contraception (LARC) including: